huggingface/diffusers/docs/source/en/using-diffusers/workflows.md

 image = pipeline().images[0]
 ```

-By default, while loading a workflow, we don't modify the scheduler of the underlying pipeline from the workflow.
-But you can change this behaviour by doing:
+By default, while loading a workflow, the scheduler of the underlying pipeline from the workflow isn't modified but you can change it by adding `load_scheduler=True`:

 ```
 pipeline.load_workflow("sayakpaul/my-simple-workflow-sd", load_scheduler=True)
 ```

-This is particularly useful if you had changed the scheduler after loading a pipeline.
+This is particularly useful if you have changed the scheduler after loading a pipeline.

 You can also override the pipeline call arguments.
 For example, to add a `negative_prompt`: